 If you drink organic decaf tea, which has been produced using natural decaffeination methods, then it will be much better for you.

-However, one thing to note is that decaf tea contains fewer catechins (antioxidants) that could benefit your health and for that reason, it’s not really healthier than regular tea.
+However, one thing to note is that decaf tea contains fewer catechins (antioxidants) that could benefit your health and for that reason, it’s not really healthier and better for you than regular tea.

 If you really need to drink decaf tea, why not switch to organic herbal teas with their many health benefits instead?
 Teas such as olive leaf and rooibos have plenty of antioxidants but no caffeine.